swiftype/swiftype-site-search-php/README.md

 ## Documentation 📖

-Documentation of this repository have been archived [here](docs/Usage.md).
+The documentation for this repository have been [archived](docs/Usage.md).

-If you want to find the documentation for up to date version, please visit [https://github.com/elastic/site-search-php](https://github.com/elastic/site-search-php)
+If you want to find the documentation for the latest version, please visit [https://github.com/elastic/site-search-php](https://github.com/elastic/site-search-php).

 ## License 📗